babyhagey74/free-proxies/README.md

 ### Rate Limit Management

 To maintain the integrity and reliability of the proxy lists, the **Free Proxy List** system incorporates a rate limit management feature.
-If the lists do not update, it likely indicates that the project has reached a rate limit set by the proxy sources.
-In such cases, users are advised to wait for an hour before attempting to refresh the lists again.
-This proactive management helps prevent disruptions and ensures that users have continuous access to functioning proxies.
+If the lists do not update within 30 minutes, it is either a server error, or we have reached a ratelimit.
+Please wait for the proxies to update to get latest stats, or just use them.